fjvallarino/monomer/tasks.md

     - Something of generative art (OpenGL example)
   - Simplify Composite.
 Do not handle events directly, make them go through as a message so they are handled in order
     - Does it make sense to merge events into requests?
+    - Can type argument be removed from WidgetRequest?
+    - Send unhandled event as message to root element
+    - Fix test cases
   - Find a way out of currState in getSizeReq (most likely add method back to Widget).
 It's very confusing and error prone
   - Should cascadeCtx be part of widget interface?
 Maybe it can be handled on init?
     - This could avoid rebuilding listView items when hidden/shown